UKIP MEP Janice Atkinson uses 'outrageous' term for Thai woman

 Her comments were recorded by BBC South East Today following an interview.

 Vincent Munday said it was outrageous, rude and offensive and he and his wife would withdraw their UKIP membership.
-Ms Atkinson has issued an apology.'Poor judgement'
+Ms Atkinson has issued an apology.

 The MEP said: "I deeply regret the words I used and am incredibly sorry.